-At the same time, the use of digital technologies raises questions about participation and accountability, or. how to involve affected people in designing data-generating tools, managing data, and creating trustworthy data governance systems (e.g. user-centric design, participatory data stewardship, design justice).
+The use of digital At the same time, the use of digital technologies raises questions about participation and accountability, or how to involve affected people in designing data-genequestions about rating tools, managing data, and creating trustworthy data governance systems (e.g. user-centric design, participatory data stewardship, design justice).
 The debate surrounding digital participation and accountability is gradually gaining momentum, with a growing distinction between legally imposed data subject rights and more rights-based approaches.
-The aim is to put people at the centre of data-related decision-making and digital design.
+The aim is to put people at the centre of data-related decisionmaking and digital design.